-{length\errors, exit|handle|discard}
+{length_errors, exit|handle|discard}

-Specifies how to deal with errors in the Message Length field of the Diameter Header in an incoming message.
-An error in this context is that the length is not at least 20 bytes (the length of a Header), is not a multiple of 4 (a valid length) or is not the length of the message in question, as received over the transport interface documented in diameter\transport(3).
+How to deal with errors in the Message Length field of the Diameter Header in an incoming message.
+An error in this context is that the length is not at least 20 bytes (the length of a Header), is not a multiple of 4 (a valid length) or is not the length of the message in question, as received over the transport interface documented in diameter_transport(3).

-If exit then a warning report is emitted and the parent of the transport process in question exits, which causes the transport process itself to exit as described in diameter\transport(3).
-If handle then the message is processed as usual, a resulting handle\request/3 or handle\answer/4 callback (if one takes place) indicating the 5015 error (DIAMETER\INVALID\MESSAGE\LENGTH).
+If exit then the transport process in question exits.
+If handle then the message is processed as usual, a resulting handle_request/3 or handle_answer/4 callback (if one takes place) indicating the 5015 error (DIAMETER_INVALID_MESSAGE_LENGTH).
 If discard then the message in question is silently discarded.